Forkan01/Autonomous-Systems-B-Lab_Group-D/README.md

 - Explain all features of Timed Petri Nets

 # Create your own file with your name
-here you will upload all the personal tasks you have done under the milestones. see the examples I created (my name George, your name 2)
+here you will upload all the tasks you have done under the milestones. such as the first TAPPAL task see the examples I created (my name George, your name 2)